It was a favourite even in the early days of telescopes, for

 Mars

-features indeed.
-For the most part they were absolutely straight,
+were peculiar features indeed.
+For the most part they were

-adjusting only for curvature of the planet.
-Their lengths varied
+absolutely straight, adjusting only for curvature of the planet.

-from 250 miles to 4000 miles.
-They often joined one another, like
+Their lengths varied from 250 miles to 4000 miles.
+They often joined

-spokes in the hub of a wheel, though angles varied.
-Their thickness
+one another, like spokes in the hub of a wheel, though angles varied.

-was uniform along their length, varying from 20 mile thick small canals,
+Their thickness was uniform along their length, varying from 20 mile thick

-to giants 140 miles thick.
-There were double canals, structures
+small canals, to giants 140 miles thick.
+There were double

-running parallel to each other.
-There seemed to be triangular structures
+canals, structures running parallel to each other.
+There seemed to

-was regarded as wild by other astronomers, not because it flew in the face
+beings was regarded as wild by other astronomers, not because it flew in

-of data.
-In fact, the work of intelligence was quite a good
+the face of data.
+In fact, the work of intelligence was quite

-explanation for what Lowell and others were recording.
-But the conservative
+a good explanation for what Lowell and others were recording.
+But

-minds of the scientific community simply argued that there might be other
+the conservative minds of the scientific community simply argued that there

 Their problem with Lowell was that they merely considered him premature.

-of a dying civilization, struggling desperately to survive by building
+depiction of a dying civilization, struggling desperately to survive by

-a network of canals, finds its way into Burroughs.
-A
+building a network of canals, finds its way into Burroughs.

 site:

-on the nature of the Martians.
-The passages are worth quoting
+at length on the nature of the Martians.
+The passages are worth

-for a moment how different in its details existence on Mars must be from
+consider for a moment how different in its details existence on Mars must

-existence on the Earth.
-If we were transported to Mars, we should be pleasingly
+be from existence on the Earth.
+If we were transported to Mars, we should

-surprised to find all our manual labor suddenly lightened threefold.
-But,
+be pleasingly surprised to find all our manual labor suddenly lightened

-indirectly, there might result a yet greater gain to our capabilities;
+threefold.
+But, indirectly, there might result a yet greater gain to our

-for if Nature chose she could afford there to build her inhabitants on
+capabilities; for if Nature chose she could afford there to build her inhabitants

-three times the scale she does on Earth without their ever finding it out
+on three times the scale she does on Earth without their ever finding it

-except by interplanetary comparison.
+out except by interplanetary comparison.
 Let us see how.
-As we all know, a
+As we all know,

 like a flea; not because he considers the act undignified, but simply because